HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ```
 Claude response: A JSON schema is a declarative format for describing the structure, content, and validation rules of JSON data.
 ```
+### Using the System Prompt to Guide the Output Format

-Now let's see how we can improve our prompt to make the model response more structured by simply adding examples of the desired output format.
-Anthropic's models are trained to receive instructions through the system prompt, which is a message that is prepended to the user's message and sent along with it, which helps guide the model's response.
-In order to access the system prompt we use the `system` argument in the `messages.create` function.
-And we will specify the format using different examples for the desired output format: a Python dictionary, a JSON schema and a YAML schema.
+Now let's try to make the model response more structured by simply adding examples of the desired output format.
+We will repeat the same example about the JSON schema but this time we will provide the model with a single example of the desired output format, varying between a Python dictionary, a JSON string and a YAML string.

+Anthropic's models are trained to receive instructions through the system prompt, which is a message that is prepended to the user's message and sent along with it to help guide the model's response.
+In order to access the system prompt, we use the `system` argument in the `messages.create` function.

-Let's start by defining our three examples schemas.
-We want our response to contain a topic, citations and a short answer.
-Let's insist on the JSON schema definition and write down three output examples describing what .zip format is, using different formats: Python dictionary, JSON, and YAML.
+We want our structured response to contain a topic, citations and a short answer.

+When we want the model to output a Python dictionary we provide the following example:
 1. Python Dictionary:
 ```python
 example_dictionary = {